 NASA TechRise Student Challenge

 This nationwide contest invites students in sixth to 12th grades attending a U.S. public, private, or charter school — including those in U.S. territories — to team up with their schoolmates to design an experiment under the guidance of an educator.
 Teams submit ideas for experiments to fly on a NASA-sponsored commercial flight test aboard a suborbital flight vehicle.
-Competition winners receive $1,500 to build their payloads and no experience is necessary to join the NASA TechRise Challenge.
+Competition winners receive $1,500 to build their payloads and no experience is necessary to join for the NASA TechRise Challenge.

 challenge status

-2025–2026 challenge open
+2025–2026 challenge closed

 Flight Test Platform